SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     This creates 2 entities in the namespace **sap.ui.riskmanagement**, **Risks**, and **Mitigations**.
 Each of them have a key called **ID** and several other properties. a Risk has a mitigation and therefore, the property **miti** has an association to exactly one Mitigation.
 A Mitigation in turn can be used for many Risks, so it has a "too many" association.
 They key is automatically filled by CAP, which is exposed to the user of the service with the annotation `@(Core.Computed : true)`.

-    At this point, you can neglect the commented property **bp** (as well as the other commented lines further down in the file).
+    At this point, you can neglect the commented property **bp** (as well as the other commented lines further down in the file and in subsequent files and chapters).
 All the commented lines are later used and uncommented when you introduce a reference to a Business Partner entity.
 For now you don't need it, though.

     The screen now looks like this: